DETAILED ACTION

 Step 2A Prong Two: With respect to Step 2A Prong Two of the eligibility inquiry (as explained in MPEP § 2106.04(d)), the judicial exception is not integrated into a practical application.
 Independent Claim 1 recites additional elements directed to: (e.g., “processing circuitry” & “user device” & “interface”).
 Independent Claim 4 recites additional elements directed to: (e.g., “processing circuitry” & “a desktop computer” & “laptop computer” & “smartphone” & “tablet computer” & “wearable device” & “user device” & “one or more employee devices” & “user device” & “interface”).
 Independent Claim 9 recites additional elements directed to: (e.g., “processing circuitry” & “user device” & “autonomous resource planning (ARP) system”).
 These additional elements have been considered individually and in combination, but fail to integrate the abstract idea into a practical application because they amount to using computing elements or instructions (software) to perform the abstract idea, similar to adding the words “apply it” (or an equivalent), which merely serves to link the use of the judicial exception to a particular technological environment.
 See MPEP § 2106.05(f) and MPEP § 2106.05(h).

-Independent Claims 1, 4 and 9: With respect to reliance on (e.g., “multiple machine learning instructions” & “autonomous resource planning device” & “an ensemble of machine learning instructions”) as additional elements when considered individually and as a ordered combination (as a whole) for the claim limitations for Independent Claims 1, 4 and 9, these additional elements do not provide limitations that are indicative of integration into a practical application under step 2a prong 2 due to: (1) the claims as a whole are limited to a particular field of use or technological environment pertaining to performance scoring of employees based on availability and workload details in order to allocate the highest ranked resource to a corresponding employee in the field of business management or performance evaluation and scoring of employees field of use (see MPEP § 2106.05(h)) or (2) reciting mere instructions to implement an abstract idea on a computer or using a computer as a tool to “apply” the recited judicial exceptions (see MPEP § 2106.05(f)).
-Furthermore, certain/particular limitations in Independent Claims 1, 4 and 9 even if the steps of “mere data gathering” (e.g., “receive one or more inputs representing static scores associated with one or more employees” (see Independent Claims 1, 4 and 9) & “receive data representing the performances associated with each employee of the one or more employees (see Independent Claim 4)) and “mere data outputting/displaying” (e.g. “display, through the interface of the user device, an assignment of the corresponding employee to the workflow for the given task, based on the index of fit score” (see Independent Claims 1, 4 and 9)), which when evaluated as additional elements, these activities at most amount to insignificant extra-solution activities (see MPEP § 2106.05 (g)).
+Independent Claims 1, 4 and 9: With respect to reliance on (e.g., “multiple machine learning instructions” & “machine learned data analysis” & “autonomous resource planning device” & “an ensemble of machine learning instructions”) as additional elements when considered individually and as a ordered combination (as a whole) for the claim limitations for Independent Claims 1, 4 and 9, these additional elements do not provide limitations that are indicative of integration into a practical application under step 2a prong 2 due to: (1) the claims as a whole are limited to a particular field of use or technological environment pertaining to performance scoring of employees based on availability and workload details in order to allocate the highest ranked resource to a corresponding employee in the field of business management or performance evaluation and scoring of employees field of use (see MPEP § 2106.05(h)) or (2) reciting mere instructions to implement an abstract idea on a computer or using a computer as a tool to “apply” the recited judicial exceptions (see MPEP § 2106.05(f)).
+Furthermore, certain/particular limitations in Independent Claims 1, 4 and 9 even if the steps of “mere data gathering” (e.g., “receive one or more inputs representing static scores associated with the plurality of employees” (see Independent Claims 1, 4 and 9) & “receive data representing the performances associated with each employee of the plurality of employees (see Independent Claim 4)) and “mere data outputting/displaying” (e.g. “display, through the interface of the user device, an assignment of the corresponding employee to the workflow for the given task, based on the index of fit score” (see Independent Claims 1, 4 and 9)), which when evaluated as additional elements, these activities at most amount to insignificant extra-solution activities (see MPEP § 2106.05 (g)).

 In addition, these limitations fail to provide an improvement to the functioning of a computer or to any other technology or technical field, fail to apply the exception with a particular machine, fail to apply the judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition, fail to effect a transformation of a particular article to a different state or thing, and fail to apply/use the abstract idea in a meaningful way beyond generally linking the use of the judicial exception to a particular technological environment.